honasjp/K-State-CIS-200-Syntax-Sheet/Sheet.md

 thisIsAnIntArray[0] = 3;//Set the value of index 0 to 3
 thisIsAnIntArray[5] = 7;//Set the value of index 5 to 7
+//thisIsAnIntArray[10] = 4;//You cannot access this index because it is out of bounds of the array (0-9)
 ```
 The above code would change the values at positions 0 and 5 to the given values.
 This is represented below.<br/>